software-tools-books/js4ds/_en/promises.md

 - "Mark functions that can be waited on with `async`."
 ---

+By now we have got used to providing callback functions as arguments to other functions.
 Callbacks quickly become complicated because of:

 - Nesting: a delayed calculation may need the result of a delayed calculation that needs...